allthroughthenight/allthroughthenight.github.io/_posts/2020-01-31-quiet-checklist.md

 >
 > _- David Oberhettinger, the Chief Knowledge Officer at JPL NASA_

-Then instead of thinking about what to do, just follow the checklist and get going.
+Then instead of thinking about what to do, just follow the checklist.
 And if something isn't right, you've saved the mental capacity to make adjustments, instead of trying to make a plan as you go.

 So just start doing and to hell with everyone else.
 It's about progress, not perfection.